 It’s natural to take things for granted.
-When we’re at home, we dream of escaping off to some adventure, however, we often forget to notice the comforts and beauties of home all around us.
-It’s often not until we are actually away, seeing home from the other side that we begin to appreciate it.
+When we’re at home, we dream of escaping off to some adventure; however, we often forget to notice the comforts and beauties of home all around us.
+It’s often not until we are away, seeing home from the other side that we begin to appreciate it.
 Travel can give you that distance you need.
-You may even begin to appreciate the routine of your life that you thought you wanted to get away from.
+You may even start to appreciate the routine of your life that you thought you wanted to get away from.

-8-You may realise you don’t need as much crap as you think you need to be happy
+8-You may realize you don’t need as much crap as you think you need to be happy

 Travel inherently opposes materialism and consumerism.
-Afterall, you can only put so much in your luggage or backpacks.
-It can be hard at first to be away from all the stuff you bought and own and you’ll definitely miss certain things from home but after a while you’ll get used to living with less until finally you realize, you don’t need as much crap as you thought you did to be happy.
-It is actually quite liberating.
+After all, you can only put so much in your luggage or backpacks.
+It can be hard at first to be away from all the stuff you bought and own, and you’ll miss certain things from home, but after a while, you’ll get used to living with less until finally, you realize, you don’t need as much crap as you thought you did to be happy.
+It is quite liberating.

-9-You learn what is truly important in life and what really makes you happy
+9-You learn what is truly important in life and what makes you happy

 Just as living without things makes you realize you don’t need the things you thought you once needed, being away from your life can help you discover what is truly important to you.
 Maybe climbing that corporate career ladder is not what you wanted after all.
 Maybe being away from your friends and family makes you realize how important they are to you.
-Or maybe the time you spend abroad makes you learn something new about yourself that surprises you.
+Or perhaps the time you spend abroad makes you learn something new about yourself that surprises you.

 10- You learn to make do with what you have